[Close Menu]

 Having disarmed principalities and powers, He made a public spectacle of them, triumphing over them in it.

 But he can still speak.
 And when he speaks, he speaks lies (John 8:44).
-The only defense against a lie is the truth.
-So if the devil lies to you, you cannot be deceived unless you believe the lie.
-That's why the devil has to be so crafty and subtle.
-The Bible says that the devil is the most crafty and subtle creature in all the earth.
+The best defense against a lie is the truth.
+If the devil lies to you, you cannot be deceived unless you believe the lie.
+But if you do believe the lie, then you have come into agreement with it, and then your own agreement can be used against you to limit God's blessings in your life.

 Genesis 3:1